C-ZZK/high-resolution-imaging-code/README.md

 │   ├── config4train2.py    # hyperparameter for  train
 │   ├── dataset2.py         # dataset function
 │   ├── mmd.py              # MMD function
 │   └── ormsby.py           # ormsby wavelet
+├── DA-ID-LSM
+│   ├── train.py                # Script to train the model
+│   └── test.py                 # Script to apply the model for testing
-├── result/                 # Output directory for train.py (loss plot, intermediate test images) ├── testresult/             # Output directory for the final result from test.py ├── train.py                # Script to train the model ├── test.py                 # Script to apply the model for testing └── README.md               # This file
+├── result/                 # Output directory for train.py (loss plot, intermediate test images) ├── testresult/             # Output directory for the final result from test.py └── README.md               # This file
 ```
 Note: The model/ and utils/ directories, which contain the model implementation and helper functions, must be created and populated with the necessary scripts.